 Chronic inactivity is a significant risk in the modern world, as a lot of people have jobs that require them to sit at a desk all day.
-This only adds to our other inactive hours that we have while sleeping or watching TV.
+This only adds to the other inactive hours while sleeping or watching TV.

-Reducing chronic inactivity is even more critical than doing short exercise sessions.
-A 240,000-person study by the National Institutes of Health in the US found that adults who spend the most time seated have a 50 per cent higher mortality rate; even exercising for seven hours a week wasn't enough to reduce this!
+Reducing chronic inactivity is now thought to be even more critical than doing regular exercise sessions.
+A 240,000-person study by the National Institutes of Health in the US found that adults who spend the most time seated have a 50 per cent higher mortality rate; even exercising for seven hours a week wasn't enough to improve this!

 Reasons to try and move more are many.
-Movement and light, not overly exertional movement and exercise help boost immune function, improve metabolic function as well a helping you feel and sleep better.
+Movement and light, not overly exertional exercise helps boost immune function, improve metabolic function as well as helping you sleep better.

 Take home message; being active is not enough if the rest of the time we are inactive.
 Keep moving!

 Image by NatureFriend from Pixabay